-When the representation ends, the child's lawyer should explain in a developmentally appropriate manner why the representation is ending and how the child can obtain assistance in the future should it become necessary.
-It is important for there to be closure between the child and the attorney.
+When the representation ends, the attorney for the child should explain in a developmentally appropriate manner why the representation is ending and how the child can obtain assistance in the future should it become necessary.
+It is important that there be closure between the child and the attorney.